 to those strawberries.
 Mr. Ocker was probably short-handed

-So when Mr. Ocker saw me wandering through the store, I was in the right
+When Mr. Ocker saw me wandering through the store last night, I was in the right

 place at the right time.
 Call it my "Lana Turner moment".